View Current

 5. If an incident is of a ‘Major’ or ‘Significant’ category, the incident is assigned to the Incident Lead for management (as per the DTS Critical Incident Management Guide).

-6. If an incident involves a breach of personally identifiable information (PII) or protected health information (PHI), the Incident Lead escalates the incident to the Chief Digital & Information Officer for referral to the University's Privacy and Right to Information Officer.
+6. If an incident involves a breach of personally identifiable information (PII) or protected health information (PHI), the Incident Lead escalates the incident to the Chief Digital & Information Officer for referral to the University's Privacy and Right to Information Manager.

 Table 3 – Incident Status